SongRoots Summer Camp - July 3rd-July 7th, 2023!

-Join our incredible line-up of instructors for 5 musical and magical days in late summer!
+Join our incredible line-up of instructors for 5 musical and magical days in July!

-Cost for SongRoots this year will be $840 + $50 Registration Fee
+Cost for SongRoots this year will be $890 + $100 Registration Fee + GST

-Cost includes everything - full tuition, accommodations, food and water taxi.
+Cost includes everything - full tuition, accommodations, all meals and water taxi.

 Karla Mundy is a vibrant, soulful and diverse vocalist, pianist, arranger and choir leader.
-Karla directs Rhythm ‘n’ Roots and Harmony Mountain Singers in Vancouver, the City Soul Choir, the Island Soul Choir on Vancouver Island and EarthSounds on Bowen Island.
+Karla directs Rhythm ‘n’ Roots and Harmony Mountain Singers in Vancouver, the City Soul Choir and the Island Soul Choir on Vancouver Island.
 Karla leads harmony singing workshops throughout BC and organizes many singing camps, workshops and singing study trips abroad.
 Karla is a founding member of the No Sh!t Shirleys, TriVo, Cleia, Plough, Tanglewood Trio and Big Whoop!
 Karla is passionate about teaching harmony singing, getting the music off the page and digging deep into new musical territory.

 MICHAEL CREBER is a Grammy-nominated and Juno Award-winning artist with a wide-ranging multi-genre career as a pianist, film composer, arranger and producer.
 He has recorded and toured internationally with k.d. lang (including performances on Saturday Night Live, the Grammy Awards, Arsenio Hall, Vicki Gabereau, Austin City Limits and six appearances on The Tonight Show with Johnny Carson), the Irish Rovers (including 36 television specials) and world-renowned family entertainer Raffi (including performances on Broadway and at President Clinton’s first inauguration); he also co-produced and co-wrote Raffi's 1994 hit CD, Bananaphone.
 Other luminaries Michael has worked with include Andrea Bocelli, Patti LaBelle, Bryan Adams, Jordin Sparks, Martin Short, Joan Rivers, Bob Newhart, Cyndi Lauper, Regis Philbin, The Rankin Sisters, Shirley Bassey, Powder Blues, Charo, Dee Daniels, and David Foster.
 Michael has released four albums of original music.
 MichaelCreber.com